sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 ##### `invalidateCache()`

-If `checkAuthenticated` has already been called, a cached value may be returned the next time .
+If `checkAuthenticated` has already been called, a cached value may be returned the next time.
 This is done to reduce the number of potential service calls needed when making multiple API calls.
-Calling `invalidateCache` will force `checkAuthenticated` to re-validate the next time it is called.
-This function is not needed in most use cases. **This is not need for most use cases.**
+Calling `invalidateCache` will force `checkAuthenticated` to re-validate the next time it is called. **This is not need for most use cases.**

 # Contributing